Passive Activity Loss Rules for Real Estate Investors

 For this reason, passive activity planning should not be handled only at tax filing time.
 It should be part of acquisition planning, entity structuring, bookkeeping, documentation and annual tax projections.

-The Core Passive Loss Rule: Losses Offset Passive Income First
+The Core Rule: How Passive Losses Offset Passive Income

 The passive loss system separates income into broad categories.
 Rental losses generally sit in the passive category.
 Wages, active business income and many professional earnings are nonpassive.
 Interest, dividends and capital gains are typically portfolio income.